spacetelescope/cosmo/docs/source/monitors.rst

 - For AcqPeakdMonitor, the Offset axis is created from the ACQSLEWX keyword, while AcqPeakxdMonitor uses the ACQSLEWY key.
-- AcqPeakxdMonitor includes a vertical line that indicates with the ACQ/PEAKXD algorithm was changed.
+- AcqPeakxdMonitor includes a vertical line that indicates when the ACQ/PEAKXD algorithm was changed.

 Apart from those differences, the outputs are the same, and so will be described together.